CrossTheRoadElec/Phoenix5-Documentation/Adding Fonts.md

 **Tiny Font Tool GUI**
 ![Tiny Font Tool GUI](images/FontImages/README-f5070d21.png)

 When creating a font, we suggest labeling the file according to the customization.
 We add the file size to the end of the file name along with the typeface.
-For example, a SWComp font in Bold Oblique with the size 24 would be SWComp_BO24.tinyfnt.
+For example, a SWComp font in Bold Oblique with the size of 24 would be SWComp_BO24.tinyfnt.
 Feel free to contribute any fonts that have been converted to the proper format.

 ## Creating a location for you file in project
-Resources can be added to your project however way you like, where as we generally create a resource folder for easy organization and transportation between multiple projects.
+Resources can be added to your project however way you like.
+We generally create a resource folder for easy organization and transportation between multiple projects.

-**Right click on your project and navigate to New Folder, where you can then create a folder called Resources in Visual Studio.**
+**Right click on your project and navigate to New Folder.
+Then create a folder called Resources in Visual Studio.**
 ![](images/FontImages/README-33821e82.png)

 ## Adding files to your project
 Regardless of creating a Resource Folder as suggested or settling with storing your .tinyfnt files in the same folder as your source files, we must now add the files.
-You can add the files through the File Explorer or dragging your files into your project in Visual Studio. **Note:** If you are adding files through the File Explorer, you will need to add existing items.
+You can add the files through the File Explorer or by dragging your files into your project in Visual Studio. **Note:** If you are adding files through the File Explorer, you will need to use the add existing item function in Visual Studio as seen in the image below.

 **Right click on your folder or project and navigate to add Existing Item...
 [Or multiple items]**
 ![](images/FontImages/README-208eed55.png)